 The project helped conceptualize voluntary chronic care improvement programs as a way to improve quality performance for Medicare.
 The Centers for Medicare & Medicaid Services (CMS) designed the programs to serve people who are enrolled in fee-for-service Medicare and who have multiple chronic conditions, including congestive heart failure and complex diabetes.
 Congress authorized development and testing of voluntary chronic care improvement programs in the Medicare Prescription Drug, Improvement, and Modernization Act of 2003.

-The project also brought the concept of tax credits to expand health insurance coverage to the uninsured into the policy debate and stimulated discussion on the ways in which tax credits could be used to cover low-income people.
+The project brought the concept of tax credits to expand health insurance coverage to the uninsured into the policy debate and stimulated discussion on the ways in which tax credits could be used to cover low-income people.